regex-grupos-de-captura

 Named Capture Groups

-The syntax for named groups varies by language, but in many cases, it looks like this:
+The syntax for named groups varies by language, but in many cases it is like this:

 (?<groupName>pattern)